siravijbb/TweakScale/INSTALL.md

 	+ Licensed to TweakScale under [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt)
 * Module Manager 3.0.7 or later
 	+ Included
-		- Do not unzip this if you use my [Unofficial fork](https://github.com/net-lisias-kspu/ModuleManager).
+		- Do not unzip this if you use my [Experimental fork](https://github.com/net-lisias-ksp/ModuleManager).